Culinary (CUL)

 CUL 103 Professional Cooking II

-Prerequisite: HRM 52 and (CUL 102 or HRM 54)
+Prerequisite: HRM 52 and CUL 102

-Advanced professional cooking techniques with a hands-on approach to cooking, tasting, and evaluating.
+Advanced professional cooking techniques with a hands-on approach to cooking, tasting and evaluating.
 Students will demonstrate how ingredient quality, flavor profiles, and cooking techniques affect product outcomes.
 No recipes will be used in this class.

 CUL 104 Garde Manger